 Starting the process …

-His three tips for getting each interview underway:
+Three tips for getting each interview underway:

 - Lay out the purpose of the meeting — without giving away info you might already know.
 Identify why you’ve asked to speak to the employee in general terms.